dbnschools/moodle-theme_learnr/README.md

 Requirements
 ------------

-This theme requires Moodle 4.0+
+This theme requires Moodle 4.0+.
+If upgrading from LearnR v1.7 you should completely uninstall the previous version and then install LearnR cleanly.

 Installation